 The Berghaus Supalite II GTX Walking Boots retail for £155 and are described as being durable, lightweight, waterproof and comfortable.
 I have owned them for 4 years now, using them almost every day.
 Read on to see how they have performed…

 These were my first ever pair of proper hillwalking boots.
 When I bought them, I really wanted to invest in a good pair of boots.
-I was walking my dog everyday and spending lots of time in the outdoors again, wearing down all my high-street boots quickly as a result.
+I had become a dog owner and was walking him everyday, spending lots of time in the outdoors again, wearing down all my high-street boots quickly as a result.

 I was working for an outdoor shop at the time and had received lots of product training, learning about the benefits of having a pair of quality walking boots.
-I knew that it was time to make the investment.
+I wanted to begin hiking on more challenging terrain and maybe even climb my first mountain.
+It was time to make the investment.

 Brasher to Berghaus

 After researching the boots we sold in store at work, and trying a few pairs on with advice from a friend, I decided that I wanted to buy some GTX Supalite II’s.
 At the time, the boot was produced by Brasher, which has since merged with Berghaus (which is why my boots pictured here are branded ‘Brasher’) – the boot has remained the same, but now carries the Berghaus branding.

 My new walking boots needed to keep my feet warm, dry and not feel too heavy to walk in, as I planned to use them daily.
 I also needed boots that I could wear on my first visits to the mountains, so something comfy with ankle support and good grip was essential.

 I chose these boots because they were waterproof, made from quality leather and have sturdy Vibram soles.
 I also liked the classic brown leather styling, preferring this to some of the multi-coloured and more modern/sporty looking boots available.